 Are you looking for a job where you can really make a difference but also have fun ?

-We are seeking an enthusiastic and dedicated Lead Support Worker at this service supporting learning disabilities and associated health needs.
+We are seeking an enthusiastic and dedicated Senior Support Worker at this service supporting adults with learning disabilities and associated health needs.

 (If you are viewing this vacancy via our Careers Portal, please click the link above to find details about this particular service.
 If you are viewing via a Job Board, please click Apply Now to find out all about us!)Vacancy Details

 The people we support are at the heart of everything we do - they are wonderful individuals and deserve to be treated with respect, dignity and kindness.
 Our main priority, therefore, is to find staff with values, behaviours and attitudes to match our own.